rosylilly/react-jsx-renderer/README.md

   allowedFunctions?: AnyFunction[];

   /**
+   * Add user-defined functions to the allowed list.
+   */
+  allowUserDefinedFunction?: boolean;

+  /**
    * List of functions denied to be executed.
    *
    * If empty, all functions will be allowed to execute.